sustech-topology/TopCap/TopCap/comparison/model/README.md

 [`MFCC–Transformer.py`](MFCC–Transformer.py) realises this model as follows.

 - Data loading & feature extraction
-  - Similar to the GRU model, it extracts MFCC features from the speech files in the voiced and voiceless directories.
+  - Similar to the GRU model above, it extracts MFCC features from the speech files in the voiced and voiceless directories.
   - Pads the sequences to a uniform length and converts them into a tensor suitable for Transformer input.
   - Generates corresponding binary labels.